LefferTrochez/Sim2Real-Control-Framework-for-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 ## Introduction

 This repository presents Version 1.0 of a MATLAB/Simulink-based Sim2Real framework for the Unitree G1 humanoid robot, integrating MuJoCo and ROS 2 within a unified workflow for controller development, simulation-based validation, visualization, and real-robot deployment.
-The main objective of this repository is to provide a clean and research-oriented framework that preserves a common high-level interface across both simulation and real-robot execution backends.
+The main objective of this repository is to provide a clean and control-oriented framework that preserves a common high-level interface across both simulation and real-robot execution backends.

 ---